 FWRM’s work in the area of employment reform as it relates to advancing women’s rights began in the late 1990s under its Women’s Employment and Economic Rights Project.
 The goal was to redress the social and economic disadvantaged women in the wake of labour reforms occurring in Fiji at the time.

-Women in Fiji make up 52% of the labour force in Fiji.
-Women have particular vulnerabilities and any regulatory framework must address the vulnerabilities that women face.
+Women make up 52% of the labour force in Fiji.
+Women have particular vulnerabilities and any regulatory framework must address the vulnerabilities women face.

 As such FWRM, believes that along with institutional reforms, there needs to be accompanied political will within workplaces in addressing attitudinal changes for progressive realization of women’s rights in Fiji.